-Industrial Security for industrial plants
+Industrial security for industrial plants

-Objectives of Industrial Security
+Objectives of industrial security

-Pilz PSIRT (Product Security Incident Response Team)
+Pilz Product Security Incident Response Team (PSIRT)

 In the Pilz PSIRT our security specialists manage and assess all reports of possible security weaknesses in our products.

-Six tips for greater security
+Six tips for greater industrial security

 Because security is not a physical parameter but rather a “moving target”, the measures against cyber threats must be updated constantly.
 The responsibility for this primarily lies with plant operators, for whom data security also means protection of their investment.
 As a general rule of thumb, all devices that have an Ethernet connection can be considered at risk.